Marinus of Caesarea

 Marinus of Caesarea (Μαρῖνος) was a Roman soldier and a Christian martyr.

 Life

+Marinus was a Roman soldier stationed in Caesarea in Palestine.
+He was from a rich and noble family in this city, and being capable and conscientious, he had made a successful career in the Roman army.
 A soldier in a Roman legion, Marinus was promoted to the position of centurion.
 Before he was able to assume the post, a rival claimed that before a centurion could accept the post, he was to offer a sacrifice to the emperor, according to ancient law.
 Marinus, who until that point was a secret Christian, professed his true faith, and explained that it prevented him from offering this sacrifice.
 Marinus was then given three hours to change his decision.

 He went to a local church to speak with the bishop, who went by the name of Theotecnus.
+Bishop Theotecnus led Marinus to the altar.
+He pointed to Marinus' sword and a Gospel book, and then asked which Marinus preferred.
+Without hesitation, Marinus chose the Gospel book with his right hand.
+The bishop told him: “Hold fast to God.
+By the strength he has given you, you can achieve the fruit of yours.
+Now go in peace”.

-After meditating on the Gospels, Marinus returned to the legion and refused to make the sacrifice.
+Marinus returned to the legion and refused to make the ritual sacrifice.
 He was then beheaded.

 After his death

-The remains of Marinus were buried by a Roman senator, St Asterius of Caesarea.
+The remains of Marinus were buried by a Roman senator, St Asterius of Caesarea, who was himself martyred.
+However, the evidence for this is not very reliable.
 Both saints have their feast day commemorated on March 3 in Catholicism.